Meet the man who led Alabama through the April 2011 tornado disaster

 At the helm and fearing for the worst

-Fast forward nearly 40 years, and Spann found himself at the helm of this operation, leading the state through what he called a “generational” tornado outbreak.
+Nearly 40 years later, Spann found himself at the helm of this operation, leading the state through what he called a “generational” tornado outbreak.
 Even in the days leading up to April 27, 2011, he knew Alabama wasn’t looking at a typical tornado day.

 “We have a lot of tornadoes here in April.
 It’s the core of the spring season here,” said Spann.
 “But this thing happened on a Wednesday.
-I tried to catch people on the Friday before, because the shear was high, the wind fields were really strong … by Monday, the messaging was … involving the potential for violent, long-track tornadoes.”
+I tried to catch people on the Friday before, because the shear was high, the wind fields were really strong. … By Monday, the messaging was … involving the potential for violent, long-track tornadoes.”

 Even Spann was startled by the violence that ensued that day, starting early with a morning round of severe thunderstorms and tornadoes.
 Jason Simpson, the morning meteorologist at Spann’s station, spent hours on air covering it beginning around 3:30 a.m.